-The agency has taken measures to determine that there are no other legal methods to achieve the purpose of the proposed rule.
-Measures included a formal public comment period and tribal consultation.
-I. A determination of the effect of the proposed rule on the public health, safety and environment and, if the proposed rule is designed to reduce significant risks to the public health, safety and environment, an explanation of the nature of the risk and to what extent the proposed rule will reduce the risk:
+The Agency has taken measures to determine that there is no less costly or non-regulatory method or less intrusive method for achieving the purpose of the proposed rule.

+I. A determination of the effect of the proposed rule on the public health, safety, and environment and, if the proposed rule is designed to reduce significant risks to the public health, safety, and environment, an explanation of the nature of the risk and to what extent the proposed rule will reduce the risk:

-The proposed rule should have no adverse effect on the public health, safety or environment.
+The proposed rule should have no effect on the public health, safety, and environment.

-J. A determination of any detrimental effect on the public health, safety and environment if the proposed rule is not implemented:
+J. A determination of any detrimental effect on the public health, safety, and environment if the proposed rule is not implemented:

-The agency does not anticipate any detrimental effect on the public health and safety if the proposed rule is not passed.
+The Agency does not anticipate any detrimental effect on the public health, safety, or environment if the proposed rule changes are not implemented.